 At any point during the formal complaint procedure, either party may request mediation by contacting the Affirmative Action Officer.
 The purpose of mediation is to resolve the dispute to the satisfaction of both parties.
 Mediation shall be mutually agreed upon by the parties.
 The Affirmative Action Officer, or designee, shall select an impartial mediator, who shall be mutually agreed upon and not unreasonably refused by either party, and inform the parties in writing of the mediation process and schedule.
 The mediator must have training or experience in mediating matters subject to this complaint process.
 Where practicable, a mediation session shall be conducted no later than thirty (30) days after agreed to by the parties.
 The timelines presented under the Complaint Procedure shall be tolled pending the outcome of mediation.
-If mediation is successful in resolving the complaint, the Affirmative Action Officer shall reduce to writing the terms of the mediated resolution, which shall be signed by the parties.
-The mediation grows and schedule in an effort to resolve allegations of sexual harassment or sexual violence.
+If mediated resolution, which shall be signed by the parties.
+The mediation process shall not be used in an effort to resolve allegations of sexual harassment or sexual violence.
 If mediation does not result in a resolution, all mediation discussions shall remain confidential and may not be used or introduced in this process or any other forum.